cmsc330spring24/cmsc330spring24/projects/project0.md

 The files in the `project0` folder will be used for the [Verifying Setup](#verify-setup) section at the bottom.

+### Verify Setup

+To verify that you have the correct versions installed, run `./public.sh` in this directory.
+You should not get any errors.

+*This will create a file called `p0.report`*.  **Push your changes onto GitHub.** Then, submit this file by running `submit` in the project folder.
+You will have to enter your credentials.
+Alternatively, you can manually submit the file to Gradescope by uploading the p0.report file to the appropriate assignment.

 ### Submit to Gradescope

 Whenever you want to submit your project to Gradescope, you will need to push your latest code changes to your repo.
 Follow these steps to do so: